smt/beat-js/README.md

 ## Installation

-**beat** is a [JSR](https://jsr.io/docs/introduction) package.
+**@smt/beat** is a [JSR](https://jsr.io/docs/introduction) package.
 As such, you may use the following methods to install it in your JavaScript or TypeScript project.

 ### Deno